All Episodes

 Nobody wants to live in a nation in decline on purpose.

-Well, I don't say nobody, but but we're not to the point where the majority of Americans want to live in a plundered, failed, downturned economy forever.
+Well, I don't say nobody, but we're not to the point where the majority of Americans want to live in a plundered, failed, downturned economy forever.

 That's not what most people want.

-Obama right now cannot afford for this pipeline To be approved because it would provide glaring evidence of all the errors he's made the previous three years.
+Obama right now cannot afford for this pipeline to be approved because it would provide glaring evidence of all the errors he's made the previous three years.

 He simply can't do it.

-It would, it would, the moment this deal were to be announced, it would have immediate effects on people's confidence in the business sector, people who plan ahead.
+The moment this deal were to be announced, it would have immediate effects on people's confidence in the business sector, people who plan ahead.

 It would be demonstrable.

-Can't afford for that to happen because it would shine the light on all the failures of this regime in the three previous years, plus it would totally blow up his base.
+Can't afford for that to happen because it would shine the light on all the failures of this regime in the three previous years.

 Can't have that.